 The Centers for Disease Control and Prevention (CDC) may have relaxed some mask-wearing guidelines for vaccinated people, but "No shoes, no shirt, no mask, no service" remains the mantra for unvaccinated people and certain spaces for all across the country.

 That's because wearing a mask is the most effective technique to stop the spread of COVID-19, according to a June 2020 analysis in the Proceedings of the National Academy of Sciences.

 The protective value of masks, of course, partly depends on how they're used.
-If you're reckless about masking up or clumsy when handling or removing your mask, you could be putting yourself and others at risk.
+If you're unvaccinated and reckless about masking up or clumsy when handling or removing your mask, you could be putting yourself and others at risk.

 So, what are the most common face-mask mishaps, and how can we avoid them?
 We turned to specialists in aerobiology, infectious disease and public health for a reality check on best practices for the use of face coverings and where we all may be falling a bit short.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.